small-cactus/M.I.L.E.S/README.md

 - **Intuitive Understanding & Action**: Powered by an advanced language model, M.I.L.E.S not only grasps even the most uniquely phrased commands but also proactively executes actions when it deems necessary.
 It's basically magic in a bottle, but not it a bottle, or magic.

 - **Customization**: Just ask M.I.L.E.S to change his model and he will.
-Modify system prompts and wake wake word within the main.py file.
+Miles can also change his own system prompt on command or by himself to whatever he wants.

 - **World Class Wake Word Invocation**: Whether you say "Hey Miles", "Hi Miles", "What's up Miles", "Miles", or literaly any starting phrase that ends with "Miles", the system WILL respond accurately.
 We have about a 10% fail rate for hearing if it's been activated, and a 0% accidental activation error rate.